KatTheGit/sylvan-row/README.md

     - [ ] Secondary has a trail (clientside)
   - [ ] The wolf just sucks
     - [ ] Dash ability

+### Second round of playtesting

+- [ ] Once the characters are satisfactory, Create a unique gamemode

 ### Once a functional game is made, make it pretty, make it clean, make it good.